zudello/zudello-knowledge-base/Knowledge Base/Relationships module/Managing employee records.md

     - Change your view layout
     - Sort by different fields

-> For help with filtering or sorting options, see [Navigating Zudello](Navigating%20Zudello.md).
+> For help with filtering or sorting options, see [navigating-zudello](../Getting%20Started%20with%20Zudello/navigating-zudello.md).

 ## Managing employee records